Mander Portman Woodward

 Mander Portman Woodward is a group of British independent schools, with branches in London, Birmingham and Cambridge, offering GCSE and A-Level courses.

-The college is an alternative to the traditional school setting.
-Students at MPW do not wear a uniform, are on first-name terms with their teachers and are taught to take responsibility for themselves and their learning, which is thought to establish the skills they will need for university.
-The colleges are cosmopolitan with around 70% British and 30% international students leading to a diverse mix of cultures and traditions.

 Originally known as a crammer, MPW is also an option for full courses.
-The majority of students take two-year A-level courses and the colleges have expanded to provide for them in a more holistic way – extensive extra-curricular provision and facilities such as cafeterias and common rooms provide a positive overall student experience and expand from the founders' sole focus on academia.

-The Chairman of the Governors is Steve Boyes.
+The majority of students take two-year A-level courses.
+The chairman of the Governors is Steve Boyes.
 The CEO of the company is Spencer Coles, the former chief operating officer of Regent's University London.

 History

 The school was formed in its current structure in 1973 by Robert Woodward, Rodney Portman and Nicholas Mander with the aim of applying University of Cambridge-style tutorial teaching to school age students.
-MPW teaches in small groups (fewer than 10 students per class), which means that students get individual attention.
+MPW teaches in small groups (fewer than 10 students per class).
 Mander Portman Woodward also offers Easter Revision courses for GCSE, AS and A level students from other schools.
 The London and Birmingham colleges are part of the CIFE group.
 MPW produce a range of books including 'Getting into...' guides, 'How to complete UCAS' and 'A-Z of surviving exams'.

-It was announced on 17 July 2012 that the Apollo Group sold MPW to Levine Leichtman Capital Partners Incorporated for £54.8m.
-MPW contributed less than 1% of Apollo's earnings in 2011.
-MPW recorded operating profits of £3.93m (2010: £3.06m) in the twelve months ending August 2011 on revenues of £14.1m (2010: £12.6m).
-Operating margins hit 27.8% in 2011 up from 24.2% in the previous year.

-It was announced in December 2015 that Levine Leichtman would sell MPW to Kaplan International.
-The terms of the transaction were not disclosed.

 Results and destinations

 At each MPW college in 2020 the most commonly achieved (modal) A level grade was A/A* and over 50% of examination entries were at this level.
-This trend has been consistent across the full MPW Group since 2015, in London since 2009 and in Cambridge since 2008.